-- Bigger Bad: He is a Morgoth to Lady's Sauron.
-Manages to take the place of Big Bad often.
+- Bigger Bad: He's a Morgoth to Lady's Sauron.
+He often manages to take the place of Big Bad.

 - The Dreaded: Like you wouldn't believe.
 The Lady, who was the second most powerful individual in the world at that point, was absolutely terrified of him to the point that she was brought to tears at the thought of fighting him.

 - Even Bad Men Love Their Mamas: Croaker tries to argue he might have a good side Lady did not know about, and uses this as a possible example.
 Lady says he probably killed her with his bare hands.

 - Eviler Than Thou: His whole existence is this for Lady.
 She mentions that he was more likely to have ripped his mother's heart out and eaten it raw than caring about her.

 - Sealed Evil in a Can: Sealed in the Barrowland, and later in a void dimension.
 The Dominator and the Lady were first sealed away 500 years ago only after the original White Rose temporarily nullified their ability to use magic.
 Since strong sorcerers are extremely hard to kill, and the strongest ones have the will to bring themselves back to life after being killed even if their physical bodies are damaged or destroyed, containment is the only viable option for the Dominator.